chclam/algorithms/README.md

 # Haskell
 Again, a list of sources:

-  * The wiki seems to be a good source for reference: [https://wiki.haskell.org/Haskell];
+  * The wiki seems to be a good source for reference: [Haskell Wiki](https://wiki.haskell.org/Haskell);

 # References
   * Duntemann, J. (2011).
 Assembly language step-by-step: Programming with Linux.
 John Wiley & Sons.